 The "Save for Later" button allows you to create and save an unlimited number of requests.
 These requests are not considered submitted and will remain accessible under the Unsubmitted Requests tab in your online accounts dashboard until you submit them.

 How long does it take to retrieve materials?

 We retrieve materials from our stacks and off-site storage facility using the following retrieval schedule:

 - On-site requests are pulled every half hour during Reading Room hours.

 - We stop pulling materials 30 minutes before closing.

 - Off-site requests

-- Staff may review requests based on the number of items requested to determine whether or not the researcher should schedule an appointment to use the Ivy Stacks reading room
+- Staff may review requests based on the number of items requested to determine whether an appointment at Ivy Stacks is needed.

 I submitted my requests.
 What's next?

 Get ready to visit the Small Special Collections Library!
 We will pull your materials by the date you selected for your visit.